anshuman-iyer/Financial-Management-System/README.md

 ---------------------------------
 Enter your choice:

 Simply enter the number corresponding to the action you wish to perform and follow the on-screen prompts.
 The application will automatically save your changes after adding, updating, or deleting a transaction.
 Choosing option 6 will also save the current state before exiting.

 📁 Data Storage
-The application stores all financial data in a plain text file named transactions.txt in the same directory as the executable.
+The application stores all financial data in a plain text file named transactions.txt in the same directory as the script.

-The first line of the file stores the nextId to ensure new transactions get a unique ID.
+The first line of the file stores the next_id to ensure new transactions get a unique ID.

 Subsequent lines store the transaction data in a comma-separated format: id,date,type,category,amount,description